lindakang/lindakang.github.io/_posts/2022-10-16-YT-US-trending.md

 ![Figure 10](https://blogger.googleusercontent.com/img/b/R29vZ2xl/AVvXsEiY1J4aVwro5Q5PtBRxmCF5jmTLny4WeFYX_hoM1DiHM7IrdNHm3jSVN4LgJzOsu5tUSqEU-39-DcAtQUHgiAvATnS7p13e7ed3-yOqGJLifzn4qY_LxN5-6kl1FKh5I9pQ9HjlkVe47fJaIn4SIrRlPRxVP2hDbHjzJxZtWtm5BnLinrldVR9aMPeF/s16000/p10_ex-trending-channels-top100views.png)<!-- -->

-MrBeast has the highest views in 2021
+In 2021, MrBeast had the highest views on YouTube.
+However, in 2023, a new channel has gained popularity - Bizarrap, which is a personal channel of an Argentine DJ and record producer.

 What are the vidoes with highest views?